embedthis/ioto/README-FREERTOS.md

     make APP=demo config

-This will copy the app's configuration to the **ioto/config** directory.
+During the first time build, the App's configuration will be copied to the **state/config** directory.
 From there, you can copy the config files to your Flash file system.

 If you want a complete sample, please see the [README-ESP32](./README-ESP32.md) for a demo app that uses FreeRTOS on ESP32 hardware micro-controllers.